-In order to support our expectations around standards, an RTL detention will be issued for incidents such as being late for lessons, failing to be fully equipped for learning, having a mobile device outside of their bag, wearing or using air pods (or versions of) and breaches of our uniform policy.
+In order to support our expectations around standards, a R2L detention will be issued for incidents such as being late for lessons, failing to be fully equipped for learning, using a mobile device, wearing or using air pods (or versions of) and breaches of our uniform policy.
+R2L replaces FINE detentions.